FeTS-AI/Front-End/docs/runningApplication.md

 ### Phase-2 Intensity Check

-During discussions with some collaborators, we observed negative values coming in in the pre-processed images.
-To identify these cases, we have put together an additional script that checks for the negative values in all images and provide relevant statistics.
+During discussions with some of the collaborating sites, we note negative values randomly coming up in the pre-processed scans.
+To identify these cases, we have now put together an additional script to assess all pre-processed images for the negative values and provide relevant statistics.
 This can be run in the following manner:

 ```bash